Decision Infrastructure vs Decision Intelligence

 Decision Infrastructure binds decisions at the commit boundary — where they become irreversible, accountable, and part of the system of record.

-Decision Infrastructure determines whether it should be done.
+Decision Infrastructure determines whether a decision should execute now.

 The Picture